HL7/fhir-saner/input/pagecontent/transaction-2.md

 ##### Expected Actions

-###### Availability Source reports a Bundle
+###### Measure Source reports a Resource

-The Availability Source posts a Bundle of matching Group resources to the Availability Collector.
+The Measure Source creates resources and sends them to a Measure Consumer

-If there are no matching resources, the Availability Source reports with an empty bundle.
-If errors occur during producing the report, the Availability Source makes a best effort to send what it can and may include an OperationOutcome resource in the bundle indicating more details about what might be missing.
+When the API option is implemented, the Measure Source performs the FHIR create operation on the MeasureReport resource at a Measure Consumer.
+When the Dump option is implemented, the Measure Source writes the MeasureReport data to external storage specified by the Measure Consumer.

+When the Group option is implemented, the Measure Source also generates Group resources.
+The Measure Source may be configured to disable generation of MeasureReport resources (e.g., when used to add Group capabilities to an existing server), but must be able to demostrate creation of the MeasureReport resources matching the Group.

-###### The Availability Collector responds with Success
+###### The Measure Consumer Accepts Resource

-The Availability Collector reports success using 200 OK, 201 Created, or 204 No Content to indicate a successful update.
+When the API option is used, the Measure Consumer reports success using 200 OK, 201 Created, or 204 No Content to indicate a successful update.
+When the Dump option is used, the Measure Consumer reports success using the native protocols for the external storage subsytem.

-If an error occured during the update, the Availability collector should report it using a 4XX or 5XX error depending on the cause.
+When the Group option is implemented, the Measure Consumer also accepts Group resources.